 The hand that Iri had shoved into the ground expanded, roots weaving through the soil of forest bed towards the rest of the enemy.
 Peridae watched as one of the enemy’s chest cavities twisted and opened, revealing rotting blackened heart as it beat the life force through its host.
 Spores were released, soft tangible glow of their form pulsating as they traveled through the air.
 It was a defense mechanism of her people; the spores were poisonous but did not affect her kind.
 Still, she would not draw near enough to test why it was the enemy eladrasi had released such.

 Shrilled screams pierced the air as the roots from Iri pierced flesh, worming their way through each remaining enemy’s body and clamping around their hearts.
 No expression found it’s way onto Iri’s face as he murmured, roots tightening until the enemies collapsed, one by one.

 The forest was eerily quiet once more as the remains of the enemy eladrasi seeped into the ground, their remains poisoning the greenery around them, rotting the plants and turning them brown.
 Peridae could feel the forest’s pain, brow drawn as the wind shrieked and the branches of the trees overhead shook.

 “Iri ---- I think it’s time to see the elders.
 It is dire that they learn of this.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, elvesandhighlordsWrite a Review